-Form 51-102F1 Management's Discussion and Analysis For Three Months Ended March 31, 2017
+Form 51-102F1 Management's Discussion and Analysis For Three Months Ended and Fiscal Year Ended December 31, 2017

-The following Management's Discussion and Analysis ("MD&A") provides a review of corporate and market developments, results of operations and the financial position of StorageVault Canada Inc. ("SVI" or "the Corporation") for the three months ended March 31, 2017.
-This MD&A should be read in conjunction with the March 31, 2017 interim consolidated financial statements and accompanying notes contained therein, which have been prepared in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS").
-This MD&A is based on information available to Management as of May 1, 2017.
+The following Management's Discussion and Analysis ("MD&A") provides a review of corporate and market developments, results of operations and the financial position of StorageVault Canada Inc. ("SVI" or "the Corporation") for the three months and fiscal year ended December 31, 2017.
+This MD&A should be read in conjunction with the audited fiscal 2017 consolidated financial statements and accompanying notes contained therein, which have been prepared in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS").
+This MD&A is based on information available to Management as of March 31, 2018.